paulasilvatech/Mainframe-AI-Modernization/docs/12-agent-based-modernization/README.md

 The agent-based approach to mainframe modernization represents a powerful enhancement to your modernization toolkit.
 By leveraging specialized AI agents working collaboratively, you can address the most challenging aspects of mainframe modernization while maintaining control, security, and quality.

 This chapter has provided a comprehensive framework for implementing agent-based modernization within your organization, complementing the Azure AI Foundry and GitHub integration covered in previous chapters.
-By adopting this approach, you can accelerate your modernization journey, preserve critical institutional knowledge, and ensure a successful transition to modern platforms.
+By adopting this approach, you can accelerate your modernization journey, preserve critical institutional knowledge, and ensure a successful transition to modern platforms across all your mainframe systems.

 ## ➡️ Next Steps